oscar0830/marketing-analytics-agent/README.md

 Implements a lightweight learning loop (updates channel scores over time) Compares baseline vs optimized allocation
 Provides natural language explanations
-How to Run
-Download the HTML file (index.html or chat_demo.html) Open the file in any web browser
-Ask a question in the chat interface

 Data Assumptions
 3 channels: Google, Facebook, TikTok
 14–30 days of mock data